 - 12% is spent scheduling calls

 By tracking the time your salespeople spend on various activities, you can discover opportunities to eliminate or outsource different tasks to free up more time for your team to do what they do best: close deals.
 For example, if your sales representatives report spending a lot of time entering data, you might want to reexamine your CRM platform.
 Or if your agents are spending nearly a fifth of their time researching and prospecting leads (as the above study suggests) you might think about outsourcing these activities to a lead generation provider.
 This may be the perfect time to take your in-house lead generation outsourced lead generation company.
 It is quite a time-consuming effort to determine a good lead from the highest quality potential customers.
 Lead gen is the perfect activity to outsource!

 “Outsourced lead generation and appointment setting services allow salespeople to focus more of their time on the deals they are working.
 They also mitigate the peaks and valleys that most salespeople must endure.
 Salespeople who do their own lead generation will focus on getting a bunch of leads and working those deals, but when those deals close or dry up they must start the cycle all over again with nothing in the pipeline.”

-It could be argued that the number of outreach actions isn’t as important as the quality of actions, but it’s still important to know how hard your reps are working to turn prospects into customers.
+It could be argued that the number of outreach actions isn’t as important as the quality of actions, but it’s still important to know how hard your sales reps are working to turn prospects into customers.
 Keeping tabs on outreach action (outreach emails sent, follow-up calls made, demos given, etc.) can also provide you with valuable insight into what your salespeople are doing so you can elevate your bottom performers.
 For example, if your reps are only making half as many outreach or follow-up calls as your top people, you’ll have actionable steps to lay out for improving their performance—and ultimately your bottom line.